publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt1/m__us_usc_t19_s2253.md

     Subsec. (e)(7).
 [Pub.
 L. 103–465, § 302(b)(4)(A)][/us/pl/103/465/s302/b/4/A], added par.
 (7).

     Subsec. (f).
 [Pub.
 L. 103–465, § 302(a)(3)][/us/pl/103/465/s302/a/3], in heading, substituted “Certain” for “Orderly marketing and other”, in par.
-(1), substituted “implementation of agreements of the type described in subsection (a)(3)(E) of this section” for “implementation of orderly marketing agreements” and “negotiate agreements of the type described in subsection (a)(3)(E) of this section” for “negotiate orderly marketing agreements with foreign countries”, and in par.
-(2), substituted “agreement implemented under subsection (a)(3)(E) of this section” for “orderly marketing agreement implemented under subsection (a) of this section”.
+(1), substituted “implementation of agreements of the type described in subsection (a)(3)(E)” for “implementation of orderly marketing agreements” and “negotiate agreements of the type described in subsection (a)(3)(E)” for “negotiate orderly marketing agreements with foreign countries”, and in par.
+(2), substituted “agreement implemented under subsection (a)(3)(E)” for “orderly marketing agreement implemented under subsection (a) of this section”.

     Subsec. (g)(2).
 [Pub.
-L. 103–465, § 302(a)(4)][/us/pl/103/465/s302/a/4], in first sentence, struck out “orderly marketing or other” before “international”, and in second sentence, substituted “agreement of the type described in subsection (a)(3)(E) of this section that is” for “orderly marketing agreement” and “covered by such agreement” for “covered by such agreements”.
+L. 103–465, § 302(a)(4)][/us/pl/103/465/s302/a/4], in first sentence, struck out “orderly marketing or other” before “international”, and in second sentence, substituted “agreement of the type described in subsection (a)(3)(E) that is” for “orderly marketing agreement” and “covered by such agreement” for “covered by such agreements”.

     1988—[Pub.
 L. 100–418, § 1401(a)][/us/pl/100/418/s1401/a], in amending section generally, substituted provisions relating to action by President after determination of import injury for provisions relating to import relief.